jeremysylee/NexDoor/README.md

 * Claim requests and connect to the requesting neighbor via chat.
 * Submit requests for assistance for local neighbors to see.

+# Getting Started

+### Prerequisites
+To install and use Nexdoor, you'll need these prerequisites
+1. PostgreSQL
+2. Redis

 ## Setup & Installation
 1. Fork repository and clone to machine
 2. From your root directory, run `npm install` to install dependencies